 APPLICATION PROCESS: Students interested in the Medical Laboratory Technology Program should submit the MLT program application to the program director (address is on the application).
-Applications are available at the health professions office, the MLT program office (Drane Hall Room 210), or at www.navarrocollege.edu (download from the MLT program site).
-Applicants are ranked for admission based on the following: Texas Success Initiative scores, GPA, completion of science courses, completion of other college courses, and employment in a clinical laboratory or phlebotomy course completion, proof of cleared criminal history.
-ACCEP-TANCE TO NAVARRO COLLEGE DOES NOT GUARANTEE ADMISSION TO THE MEDICAL LABORATORY TECHNOLO-GY PROGRAM.
+Applications are available at the health professions office, the MLT program office (Drane Hall Room 208), or at www.navarrocollege.edu (download from the MLT program site).
+Applicants are ranked for admission based on the following: Texas Success Initiative scores, GPA, completion of science courses, completion of other college courses, and employment in a clinical laboratory or phlebotomy course completion.
+Proof of clear criminal history is required.
+ACCEPTANCE TO NAVARRO COLLEGE DOES NOT GUARANTEE ADMISSION TO THE MEDICAL LABORATORY TECHNOLOGY PROGRAM.